Last year, I bicycled like never before. I embarked on the greatest cycling adventures of my life, and went farther than I ever thought possible.

 Every October, St. Paul shuts down traffic arteries and turns them over to bicyclists for one of the Twin Cities’ last, best organized rides of the season.
 This time, Chris and I joined two other friends for the 50-mile tour.

 This would be my last ride of the year.
-Very soon thereafter, I’d be fighting for my life as described in the Instagram post below.
+Very soon thereafter, I’d be fighting for my life.